ahoucbvtw/Calendar/README.md

 # Calendar
-The simple for two function's date count
+The simple for two functions date count

 Only for Traditional Chinese